WHERE ARE WE AT?

 and what about our weddings?

 Call it simply a change of scale – from major to minor.
-We’re saying goodbye to big weddings and parties (thank you, its been an absolute blast!), and opening out instead to elopements - the smallest, simple affairs of the heart.
+We’re saying goodbye to big weddings and parties (thank you, its been an absolute blast!), and opening out instead to elopements - smaller, simple affairs of the heart.
 Leave social pressures behind and have a ceremony that's only for love.
 In the heart of the Island Wood, we have a secret ruined chapel, roofed by arching trees, with herons for the choir.
 Come just with your lover, and add a couple of friends or family...